 ➤ Color Cycle All LEDs simultaneously cycle through a full spectrum of colors.

+▶ Static Mode

+▶ Flash Mode

+▶ Double Flash

-▶ Static Mode All LEDs emit a single color.
-(Default)▶ Flash Mode All LEDs simultaneously flash on and off.
+All LEDs emit a single color.
+(Default)

+All LEDs simultaneously flash on and off.

+▶ Double Flash

+All LEDs flash in an interlaced pattern.